 We have an entire page dedicated to accessibility.
 In short, you’ll be able to find accessible options for lodging, eating out, and transportation during your stay, but it might take some research.
 We tried to provide as much information as we could to get you started.

 Service dogs are welcome in the convention venue.
 They are not quite the norm in Croatia, so we suggest that you ask beforehand if you want to bring a service dog with you to a hotel, apartment, restaurant, etc. or check their policies online.
+Make sure that your dog wears a vest marking their service animal status, otherwise they may not be permitted to enter inside any venue.

 Smoking and vaping are not permitted inside the Futuricon venue, hotels, hostels, or restaurants.
 Smoking and vaping is permitted on open terraces, as well as in most cafés and bars (except those that serve food).